andygi/gd-mylist/README.md

 ```php
 <?php do_action('gd_mylist_btn'); ?>
 ```
+where do you want that button will show it

 ###Call myList's list:

-yuo can show MyList list by shortcode, just create a page (es: myList) and put into the content the code
+yuo can show MyList list by shortcode, just create a page (eg: myList) and put into the content the shortcode

 ```php
 [show_gd_mylist_list]